 Professional development courses include seminars and workshops aimed at individuals already in the workplace who need to update their knowledge and skills.
 Because these non-credit courses are flexible, they can be quickly arranged to meet the constantly changing need of area businesses and industries.
 These programs are held on the Reid State Technical College campus in Evergreen, at local businesses, or other convenient locations.

 Registration Policy

-Registration may be done in person, by mail, or by fax.
-The early registration deadline for each course is one week prior to the first class meeting.
+Registration may be done in online or in person.
+The early registration deadline for each course is the end of drop/add each semester.

 Tuition/Payment of Fees